-Transposons as Molecular Biology Tools
+Transposons As Molecular Biology Tools

 Transposons can be used to facilitate cloning of genes, identify regulatory elements, and produce transgenic organisms.
 For example, transposon tagging involves inducing transposition of a TE, allowing for disruption of a gene that generates an organism with a mutant phenotype, and is followed by molecular techniques that allow for the identification of the gene.
 A variation of transposon tagging (enhancer trapping) uses P elements to identify DNA sequences that regulate the expression of genes.
 P elements can also be used to incorporate foreign genes into fruit flies (transgenics).
 In addition, transposon fossils have been useful for the isolation of species-specific DNA from complex sources such as using inter-Alu PCR for the isolation of human genomic DNA sequences.